 Difficulty with Empathy

-Anger and Irritability
+Anger + Irritability

-Differences Between BPD and Narcissism
+Differences Between BPD + Narcissism

 Even though borderline personality disorder and narcissistic personality disorder share some overlapping traits, they are distinct in the way they affect emotions, relationships, and self-image.
+Examining these differences helps clarify why individuals with each condition may struggle in different ways.

 Emotional Patterns